Meet Our 2022-2023 ShinShinim

 - Please note: In order to ensure the best placements for all involved, we cannot guarantee which Shinshin you will host.

 The following are more detailed questions we might ask during a personal meeting with prospective host families.
-You do not need to answer them on this form.

 - Briefly describe your parenting style.